The University of Cincinnati College of Allied Health Sciences has a variety of undergraduate scholarship opportunities.

 Questions? contact Kristan Metz at email@example.com.

 This scholarship is for on-campus juniors and seniors enrolled or accepted into the College of Allied Health Sciences and a minimum GPA of a 3.0.
 Recipient(s) must have a diverse background, based upon factors, including, but not limited to: race, socio-economic status (family income, wealth, etc.), parental education, cultural awareness, and history of overcoming adversity.
+The application will open in April and close in May each year.
 This award is a one-time, non-renewable scholarship and will be split between fall and spring semesters.

 Questions?
 Contact firstname.lastname@example.org